Skip to content

 Sailfin runs on the following platforms:

-macOSx86_64, arm64 (Apple Silicon)
+macOS x86_64, arm64 (Apple Silicon)

 WSL (Windows Subsystem for Linux) and Git Bash on Windows are also supported and use the Linux install path.